RESEARCH

 With funding from Humanity United, USAID, US Department of Labor, Stanford University, Terres des Hommes, and Vanderbilt University, the HTV Project has tested the efficacy of interventions on the knowledge, attitudes, beliefs, and practices of populations that are either vulnerable to trafficking and labor exploitation or responsible for mitigating it.
 This includes the general public, law enforcement agents, employers, and migrant domestic workers.

 The health and strength of a democratic polity rests upon the public possessing a sufficient level of trust in government, political efficacy, civic engagement, and tolerance.
 Without citizens who display civic virtues, a democracy cannot fulfill its promise of liberal justice.
 A democracy requires citizens that are tolerant and actively participate in public deliberation rather than citizens that are apathetic, alienated from the political process, and withdrawal into the private sphere of family, career and personal projects.
 Given that youth represent the future health of civic life, they have been the objects of many efforts to inculcate the values and practices upon which democratic citizenship depends.
-However, it is not clear if youth service programs like the U.S. Peace Corps, Global Citizen Year, and Teach For America are mechanisms by which engaged, efficacious, and knowledgeable citizens can be groomed.
+However, it is not clear if youth service programs like the U.S. Peace Corps, Tilting Futures, and Teach For America are mechanisms by which engaged, efficacious, and knowledgeable citizens can be groomed.

 Working Papers